Ranchero-Software/NetNewsWire/Technotes/QuestionsAnswered.md

 Note: you can delete multiple feeds, and you can delete folders.
 You can also undo if you change your mind.

-#### Why does Evergreen require the latest macOS?
+#### Why does NetNewsWire require the latest macOS?

-Since Evergreen is a nights-and-weekends project, we don’t have enough time to run and test on older versions of macOS.
+Since NetNewsWire is a nights-and-weekends project, we don’t have enough time to run and test on older versions of macOS.
 Most of the time it will require the most recent macOS.

 #### Why is FeedBin syncing planned for 1.0 but  _____ isn’t planned until 2.0?